 One of the most confounding moments after I got my first Amazon Echo Dot was when its light ring began pulsing yellow, signaling… well, what exactly?

-Indeed, Echo devices such as the standard Echo, the Echo Dot, the Echo Plus, and (in some cases) the Echo Show can display flashing indicator lights in seven different colors, and they can be pretty confusing (even aggravating) if you don’t know what they mean, or how to make them stop.
+Indeed, Echo devices such as the standard Echo, the Echo Dot, the Echo Plus, and the Echo Show can display flashing indicator lights in seven different colors, and they can be pretty confusing–even aggravating–if you don’t know what they mean, or how to make them stop.

 Luckily, deciphering the flashing lights on your Echo device is simple, and once you know the code, the lights can warn you when something’s amiss with your Echo, let you know when you have incoming messages, alert you when Alexa is listening, and more.